Lentica/Equalizer-APO-Profile-Switcher/README.md

 I shall not be held responsible for any loss and/or damages caused to your config files.
 This is an experimental software, use at your own risk.

-If you have any questions or and/or suggestions, you can email me at 1337nubz@gmail.com
+If you have any questions and/or suggestions, you can email me at 1337nubz@gmail.com